 - Gate.io – Best for Altcoins

 Which cryptocurrency exchanges you use may depend on many factors.
-However, where you live and what you seek to do with your cryptocurrency are two of the most important determining factors.
+However, the most important determining factors are where you live and what you seek to do with your cryptocurrency.

-We have considered a variety of factors to come up with this list of the best crypto exchanges.
-Our ranking methodology includes trading volume, trading features, transparency, and security as the most important components of a good crypto exchange.
-We also looked at additional features such as the number of coins listed, compatibility with crypto trading signals, transaction speed, and extra offerings.
+We have considered various factors to develop this list of the best crypto exchanges.
+Our ranking methodology includes trading volume, trading features, transparency, and security as the most critical components of a good crypto exchange.
+We also examined the number of coins listed, compatibility with crypto trading signals, transaction speed, and extra offerings.

-Read the Ranking Methodology section below to find out more about how we chose the top cryptocurrency exchanges.
+Read the Ranking Methodology section below to learn more about how we chose the top cryptocurrency exchanges.

 Best Cryptocurrency Exchanges: Which is the Best?

 Below we take you through the best crypto exchanges.
-From there you can see which is the ideal fit for you now and in the future.
-This guide will help you if you want to learn how you can make a portfolio, or update your portfolio strategies and make sure your crypto exchange has the coins and trading volume.
+From there, you determine the ideal fit for you now and in the future.
+This guide will help you if you want to learn how you can make a portfolio or update your portfolio strategies and make sure your crypto exchange has the coins and trading volume.

 Not just that, quality crypto exchanges also offer a resource center for your learning.
-We have the list of best crypto exchanges for your crypto trading signals needs as well.
-Basically, we cover all aspects here.
+We also have the list of best crypto exchanges for your crypto trading signals needs.
+We cover all aspects here.

 1. Binance – Largest Crypto Exchange

 Binance offers all of the major cryptocurrencies, such as Bitcoin (BTC), Binance Coin (BNB), Ethereum (ETH), Litecoin (LTC), Dash (DASH), Dogecoin (DOGE), and many others.
-The official wallet for Binance users is the Trust Wallet, which is a free app users can find on the App Store and Google Play.
-But, traders can use any reliable crypto wallet, if they like.
+The official wallet for Binance users is the Trust Wallet, a free app users can find on the App Store and Google Play.
+But traders can use any reliable crypto wallet if they like.

 Binance also offers numerous educational resources through Binance Academy, such as articles, webinars, courses, and so much more.
 Read our Binance review for a more in-depth look at the crypto exchange.

 Users can trade through Binance’s website, mobile app, or desktop app.
-There are numerous trading tools and real-time charting tools available for all Binance traders.
+Numerous trading tools and real-time charting tools are available for all Binance traders.
 Some other features available include: